Food analysis and food safety—A guarantee for quality

 Future-proof methods and detection techniques for food chemistry have been presented extensively at analytica in Munich.
 From sample preparation and the entire range of detection and separation technology to molecular biology methods and evaluation and automation techniques—analytica focuses on the most modern equipment developments for food analysis.

 Renowned exhibitors present the latest products and services of food analysis.

-Find all the leading manufacturers and startups participating in analytica in our exhibitor directory.
+Find all the leading manufacturers and startups focusing on food analysis participating in analytica in our exhibitor directory.